resper1965/NESS-sites/README.md

 This command scans every folder inside `client/src/site` and `client/src/pages`, collects the strings from their `.tsx` files and writes them into a `<foldername>.txt` file inside that folder.
 Run it whenever page content changes so the backups stay in sync.

+## Database Notes

+The backend stores site specific content using a `content_sites` mapping table.
+Earlier versions temporarily patched the storage layer to ignore this table with `fixGetContentMethod`, but the mapping table is now part of the schema and the temporary hack has been removed.